markbind-convert/teammates-wiki/Projects.md

 For each project, the knowledge required is described only briefly (e.g. "back-end development/testing").
 The actual implementation languages/tools can be found out in the main repository.

-### Project statuses
+### Project status

 * **Active**: The project is being actively worked on by at least one person.
 * **Open**: The project is accepting new proposals.
 * **Archived**: The project is not accepting new proposals.
-This could be the case for project ideas formulated in the past and is no longer deemed necessary.
+This could be the case for project ideas formulated in the past and are no longer deemed necessary.
 * **Suspended**: The project is abandoned before completion and the team is currently assessing the action to be taken.
 * **Completed**: The project has been completed and is no longer available.